 The story of the Hero of Ferelden blurred after the Warden had restored Grey Warden presence at Amaranthine and promptly disappeared, never to be seen again.
 First person accounts argued over background, gender, species, and whether the Warden had a mabari and/or golem.
 Cullen might know but his reaction when questioned about that year of his life was barely warmer than Leliana’s.
 “Why did that happen?”
 Josephine wrung her hands, “If it was for power, the Warden had enough political clout at the time to be declared ruler of Ferelden.
 The Warden didn’t need to commit those atrocities.”

 “Why be a king when you can be a dragon?”
 Walker laughed humorlessly, “Where was I… Ah yes.
 I left her be, assumed that she would bounce back on her own without issue, spent a few days exploring the tunnels, waiting for the stupid miracle to come. …And then I realized that I was the miracle.”
-She clapped her hands together and leaned forward, “In the end, I treated her injuries, gave her some of my blood, O negative, and dropped her off at the doorsteps of the nearest chantry.
-And that is why I do not trust the arrival of the predetermined outcome.”
+Her grin did not abate as she leaned forward, “In the end, I treated her injuries, gave her some of my blood, O negative, and dropped her off at the doorsteps of the nearest chantry.
+And that is why I do not trust the arrival of this predetermined outcome.”
 Fate is not set in stone.
 Walker believed the adage too – that recognition brought to Josephine’s nerves both relief and trepidation.
-“Maxwell Trevelyan isn’t perfect – far from it.
+“Maxwell Trevelyan isn’t perfect – far from anyone's ideal Atlas.
 He doubts the most while dreaming.
 I sympathize: the fate of the world is a heavy burden on anyone’s shoulders.
 Though he’s growing into the role, his martyr complex worries me.
 He makes mistakes; he is fallible.
 I can’t afford that.”

 After taking several minutes to digest the sudden influx of knowledge, Cullen noted in measured tones.
-“Official sightings of you in the Fade from people like Hawke and the Herald started after the Fifth Blight.
+“Official sightings of you in the Fade from people like Hawke and the Herald predated the end of the Fifth Blight.
 I don’t know what you precisely are, but you are no mage – this I am certain of.
 How did you enter the Fade without the aid of the Breach or other rifts?”

 Walker flinched as if the mere memory caused pain.
 “It wasn’t intentional.
 I made an error while chasing a new lead to my world after leaving the Frostbacks.
 Somewhere on the Western Approach, there are remains of an elven ruin.
-I got too close to an eluvian and was trapped, wandering the wasteland looking for mages who would indulge in my need for conversation.
+I got too close to an eluvian and was trapped, wandering the Fade wasteland looking for mages who could bring me back - obviously all refused - or would indulge in my need for social contact.
 I do not think I aged during that ordeal.
 It was only recently that the Keeper of Clan Lavellan found me while fleeing from the Elder God’s demon army.
 She woke me up and restored my health.
 Now I am here, with you two, for the next ten months.”
 The fractured glint in her eyes did not invite either of them to ask her for further details; they kept silent.
 She smiled crookedly as if she did not suffer for a decade.
 “If there are no other objections, then you are free to assist me in my quest.
-We’re going to know each other very well.”
+Up to you.
+If yes, we’re going to know each other very well.”